Upnor: Lower Upnor Ordnance Depot

 A Thames Barge sails past the depot: Upnor Castle (left), 'B' Magazine (centre), No. 5 Shell Store (right).

 Upnor Castle served as a gunpowder magazine for the Board of Ordnance from 1668, providing powder for the defences of Chatham Dockyard and for the fleet based in the Nore.
-In 1810 a new magazine with space for 10,000 barrels of gunpowder was built downriver from the castle (which had long needed to expand its capacity) along with a 'shifting house' for inspecting powder that had arrived by sea (though demolished, its surrounding earth traverse is still in evidence, midway between the magazine and the castle).
+In September 1810 a new magazine with space for 10,000 barrels of gunpowder was built downriver from Upnor Castle (which had long needed to expand its capacity) along with a 'shifting house' for inspecting powder that had arrived by sea (though demolished, its surrounding earthworks traverse is still in evidence, midway between the magazine and Upnor Castle).

-In 1856 a second magazine was constructed alongside the first, to the same design but with more than double the capacity; (this still stands on the river bank, the earlier magazine having been demolished in 1964).
+In April 1856 a second magazine was constructed at Upnor Castle alongside the first, to the same design but with more than double the capacity; (this still stands on the river bank, the earlier magazine having been demolished in November 1964).
 At the same time, buildings were constructed (alongside the shifting house) for storing and maintaining artillery shells; but these soon proved too small, so the site began to be extended to the north, where additional shell stores were built from the 1860s onwards.
 A little further to the north, a group of large houses were bought to serve as offices for the Lower Upnor Ordnance Depot.
 There was not enough space, though, for further bulk storage of gunpowder, so in 1875 a separate set of five magazines were built, inland at Chattenden, and linked to Upnor by a narrow-gauge railway (see below); the Upnor magazines were then converted into filled shell stores.

-In 1891 the Ordnance Yards of the United Kingdom were split between the Admiralty and the War Department, Upnor going to the former, Chattenden to the latter.
-The Admiralty therefore embarked on building a new inland depot, next to Chattenden, at Lodge Hill; opening in 1898, it dealt principally with cordite.
-At Upnor itself further Shell Stores was built in the 1880s, supplemented by new buildings for storing wet and dry guncotton (used in torpedoes and mines) in 1895.
-The site was extended further to the north in the early 1900s to allow construction of a much larger store for filled shells and another for mines.
+In February 1891 the Ordnance Yards of the United Kingdom were split between the Admiralty and the War Department, Upnor going to the former, Chattenden to the latter.
+The Admiralty therefore embarked on building a new inland Ordnance Depot, next to Chattenden, at Lodge Hill; opening in 1898, it dealt principally with cordite.
+At Upnor itself further Shell Stores was built in 1883, supplemented by new buildings for storing wet and dry guncotton (used in torpedoes and mines) in 1895.
+The site was extended further to the north in March 1902 to allow construction of a much larger store for filled shells and another for mines.
 At the same time a complex of buildings for filling shells with powder (and later also with trotyl and amatol) were added behind the original 'A' and 'B' magazines.

-The three sites, Upnor, Lodge Hill and Chattenden, were active as Royal Naval Armaments Depots until the mid-1960s.
-Thereafter they remained in military hands as part of the Royal School of Military Engineering until the mid-2010s.
+The three sites, Upnor, Lodge Hill and Chattenden, were active as Royal Naval Armaments Depots until August 1965.
+Thereafter they remained in ownership by the Ministry of Defence as part of the Royal School of Military Engineering until September 2014.